eProsima/FastDDS-SH/README.md

 * Connection between a *DDS* application and an application running over a different middleware implementation.
-  This is the classic usage approach for the *Integration Service*.
+  This is the classic use-case approach for *Integration Service*.

 * Connecting two *DDS* applications running under different Domain IDs.

-* Creating a *TCP tunnel*, by means of running an *Integration Service* instance on each of the machines we want to establish a communication between.
+* Creating a *TCP tunnel*, by running an *Integration Service* instance on each of the machines you want to establish a communication between.

 ## Configuration

-The *Integration Service* is configured by means of a YAML configuration file, which specifies the middlewares, topics and/or services involved in the intercommunication process; as well as their topic/service type and the data exchange flow.
-This configuration file is loaded during runtime, so there is no need to recompile any package before switching to a whole new intercommunication architecture.
+*Integration Service* is configured by means of a YAML configuration file, which specifies the middlewares, topics and/or services involved in the intercommunication process, as well as their topic/service types and the data exchange flow.
+This configuration file is loaded at runtime, so there is no need to recompile any package before switching to a whole new intercommunication architecture.

-To get a more precise idea on how these YAML files are written and which files do they require in order to succesfully configure and launch the *Integration Service*, please refer to the dedicated [configuration](<!-- TODO: add link -->) section of the official documentation.
+To get a more precise idea on how these YAML files have to be filled and which fields they require in order to succesfully configure and launch an *Integration Service* project, please refer to the dedicated [configuration](<!-- TODO: add link -->) section of the official documentation.
 An illustrative explanation is also presented in the *Readme* `Configuration` section of the [general project repository](https://github.com/eProsima/Integration-Service).